TAAPArthur/mykiss-repo/forks/README.md

-mutt - for to enable header cache nsxiv - use personal fork oksh - custom patches for keybindings, tab-complete and autocompletion python - removed sqlite dependency and added readline depend sbase - made flock not fork shellcheck-bin - Replace x86_64 with ARCH to be generic across all architectures st - Applied custom patches like newtab and scrollback
+mutt - for to enable header cache nsxiv - use personal fork oksh - custom patches for keybindings, tab-complete and autocompletion python - removed sqlite dependency and added readline depend; Patch in libressl support sbase - made flock not fork shellcheck-bin - Replace x86_64 with ARCH to be generic across all architectures st - Applied custom patches like newtab and scrollback